stacks-archive/blockstack-android/README.md

 ## Upgrade to 0.5.0
 Apps using SDK version below 0.5.0 need to make following changes:

-- Use `BlockstackSignIn.redirectUserToSignIn` instead of `BlockstackSession.redirectUserToSignIn`
+- Use `BlockstackSignIn.redirectUserToSignIn` instead of `BlockstackSession.redirectUserToSignIn`.
-- Replace result handling in callbacks of `BlockstackSession.getFile` and so by directly handling the result
+- Replace result handling in callbacks of `BlockstackSession.getFile` by directly handling the result.
-- Handle exception when calling `BlockstackSession.loadUserData` while the user is not signed in
+- Handle `IllegalStateException` exception when calling `BlockstackSession.loadUserData` while the user is not signed in.
-- Handle `Result.error` as type `ResultError`, not as type `String`
+- Handle `Result.error` as type `ResultError`, not as type `String`.

-All changes can be reviewed [here](https://github.com/blockstack/blockstack-android/commit/ca88a12fa5e4fd028caef5d54253c6cb1fbd94b0).
+For a complete list of changes with the 0.5.0 upgrade, see [this commit](https://github.com/blockstack/blockstack-android/commit/ca88a12fa5e4fd028caef5d54253c6cb1fbd94b0).

 ## Get started